Digital Accessibility

 The Digital Accessibility Community of Practice (CoP) is a cross-functional group of faculty, staff, and students who are actively engaged in improving digital access in teaching, learning, and administrative environments.
 The DA-CoP provides a space for members to share knowledge, build skills, explore solutions, and support campus-wide efforts to meet digital accessibility standards.

-Follow Instructional Technology on myUMBC for upcoming meetings and events.
+Follow Digital Accessibility on myUMBC for upcoming meetings and events.

-Instructors can use Ally to gauge the accessibility of course content.
+Instructors can use Ally to gauge the accessibility of their Blackboard course and organization content.
+Run the Ally Course Accessibility Report in order to:

-• Receive feedback on the accessibility of content through an Ally accessibility report
+• Receive feedback on the accessibility of course and organization content, including multimedia

-• Improve content accessibility with Ally’s step-by-step instructions
+• Improve content accessibility with Ally’s step-by-step instructor guides

-Students can use Ally to create alternative formats for course materials.
+Students can also support their own learning needs by using Ally’s File Transformer to create alternative formats for materials.

 Learn more about Ally